 - 1/2 bunch fresh rosemary

 - Place the first 8 ingredients of the brine in a large pot and simmer until the spices dissolve.
 Allow to cool completely.
-Pour the cooled stock mixture into a large container (bucket) and stir in vanilla and ice water.
+Pour the cooled stock mixture into a large container like a clean bucket or an insulated cooler.
+Stir in vanilla and ice water.
 Completely submerge the turkey into the liquid, breast side down, and brine for 10 to 16 hours, refrigerated.

 - While the turkey is in the brine, make the vanilla bourbon butter.
 Place the ingredients into a bowl and whisk together until completely combined.
 Set aside.

 - When ready, remove the turkey from the brine and pat dry.
 Stuff the cavity of the turkey with aromatics and rub the skin, both under and over, with the vanilla bourbon butter.
 Season the turkey with salt and pepper.

 - Tie the legs together tightly with kitchen twine.
 Then tuck the wings under the back, and transfer the bird to a roasting pan.
 Place the turkey into the oven and roast for 30 to 40 minutes, allowing the skin to brown.
 Remove the turkey from the oven and cover the breast with aluminum foil to prevent burning.

 - Reduce the oven temperature to 350 degrees F and continue to roast the turkey for 2-1/2 to 3 hours, basting every 30 minutes.